Sprinter AWD Foundation Build-what does a great basic build look like for a family?

 Support structure of bed.
 These are very time consuming to install especially with panels to put in.
 Lots of pieces, trimming,...its simple however.

-Lagun table and extended tracks with swivel seats- makes a perfect dining area w/o moving any gear
+Lagun table and extended tracks with swivel seats- makes a perfect dining area w/o moving any gear.
+Must have, but can easily be done later or DIY.

 Video Overview (Touring Steps are not added in this video, but are now on the van)